krevelen/coala-binder/README.md

 ## Example Usage: Supplier and Consumer Performing Sale Transactions

-Suppose we have a *World1* with two organizations trading as *Supplier1* and *Consumer1* via their respective *Sales* and *Procurement* departments in a monthly pattern.
+Suppose we have a *World* with two organizations trading as *Supplier1* and *Consumer1* via their respective *Sales* and *Procurement* departments in a monthly pattern.
 We could implement this as follows: